milonmaze/privacy-terms-observatory/zoom.us/privacy.md

 Copyright ©2021 Zoom Video Communications, Inc. All rights reserved.
 Privacy Trust Center Legal & Compliance Do Not Sell My Personal Information
-To opt out of Zoom making certain portions of your information relating to cookies available to third parties or Zoom’s use of your information in connection with similar advertising technologies or to opt out of retargeting activities which may be considered a “sale” of personal information under the California Consumer Privacy Act (CCPA) please click the “Opt-Out” button below.

-Privacy Policy
-Accept Opt-Out More Info